JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 ---------------------------------------------------
 The first task is to create an Origin Pool that refers to the "frontend" application service running in the AWS site.

 1. Using the Distributed Cloud Console, switch to the "Load Balancers" context.
-It can be access either from the Home page or an internal page.
+It can be accessed either from the Home page or the internal page.

 <img src=../images/choosing-service-lb.png width="50%">